Testing for >1000 conditions using your DNA

 • A change in the appearance or feel of the nipple or breast

 Not all lumps are cancerous, but it’s important to get any changes checked by a doctor.
+Breast cancer screening in the UK plays a vital role in identifying these signs early.
 Early detection can make a big difference.

 What are the causes?